ffund/run-my-experiment-on-geni-blog/2017-04-10-tcp-congestion-control-basics.md

 * "Slow start" periods, where the congestion window increases rapidly.
 * "Congestion avoidance" periods (when the congestion window increases linearly from than the slow start threshold)
-* Instances where 3 duplicate ACKs were received, if any.
-We are using [TCP Reno](http://intronetworks.cs.luc.edu/current/html/reno.html), which will enter "fast recovery" in response to 3 duplicate ACKs.
+* Instances where duplicate ACKs were received, if any.
+We are using [TCP Reno](http://intronetworks.cs.luc.edu/current/html/reno.html), which will enter "fast recovery" if it detects congestion by duplicate ACKs.
 The slow start threshold is set to half of the CWND at the time of the loss event, the new CWND is set to the slow start threshold, and the flow enters "congestion avoidance" mode.
 * Instances of ACK timeout, if any.
 This will cause the congestion window to go back to 1 MSS, and the flow enters "slow start" mode.

 For example, the following annotated image shows a short interval in one TCP flow: